jailbirt/theeye-docs/docs/core-concepts/iam/user-management.md

 Once the integration is configured, the system will authenticate every user by default throught the Domain Controller.
 Follow this steps to register users

 To correctly register a user it must be assigned to a recognized Group by theeye.
-One of the following groups must be used
+User one of the following groups

   * theeye_owners